 You don’t need to build data lake, you need Omakase

-In a previous post I discussed the reasons why decision makers don’t trust analytics.
+In 3 Core Pillars to a Data-Driven Culture, I discussed the reasons why decision makers don’t trust analytics.
 I then outlined the alignment and change management aspect to any solution.
 Once you know what you want, how do you deliver it?
 The cloud revolution has brought in a new set of challenges for organizations which have nothing to do with delivering solutions.
 The main problem is that people are faced with a Cheesecake Factory menu and most people would be better served with Omakase.

 For those who may not be aware, The Cheesecake Factory menu has 23 pages and over 250 items to choose from.
 There are obviously people who want the variety and there is certainly nothing wrong with that, but my best meals have been where I have left the decision to the chef.